 General workflow.
 MetaPGN accepts genome or metagenome assemblies as input (query assemblies) and requires a reference genome for recruitment of the query assemblies and as the skeleton of the pangenome network.
-The MetaPGN pipeline can be divided into two main parts: (i) construction of a pangenome network comprised of representative genes, including gene prediction, gene redundancy elimination, gene type determination, pairwise gene adjacency extraction, assembly recruitment (for metagenomic assemblies) and pangenome network generation and, (ii) visualization of the pangenome network in an organized way, where nodes represent genes and edges indicate gene adjacencies, in Cytoscape [17] with a self-developed plugin (Fig. 1, Fig. S1, and Methods).
+The MetaPGN pipeline can be divided into two main parts: (i) construction of a pangenome network comprised of representative genes, including gene prediction, gene redundancy elimination, gene type determination, pairwise gene adjacency extraction, assembly recruitment (for metagenomic assemblies), and pangenome network generation, and (ii) visualization of the pangenome network in an organized way, where nodes represent genes and edges indicate gene adjacencies, in Cytoscape [17] with a self-developed plugin (Fig. 1, Fig. S1, and Methods).
 From the resultant pangenome network, the degree of similarity among homologous genes, as well as their genomic context is easily visible.
-Also of note is that users can add and update annotation for nodes and edges in the networks, based on which elements of interest can be accessed conveniently.
+Of note, users can further add and update annotation for nodes and edges in the networks, based on which elements of interest can be accessed conveniently.